 NO PRAYER FOR ADRIAN

-Iron Maiden set up shop at Harris’ Essex mansion in January 1990 to write their first album of the new decade.
-The plan was to take more time writing than they had done in the past (through January, February and March), and then start recording the new album at London’s Battery Studios in April.
+Iron Maiden set up shop at Harris’ mansion near Harlow, Essex in January 1990 to write their first album of the new decade.
+The plan was to take more time writing than they had done in the past – through January, February and March – and then record the new album at London’s Battery Studios in April and May.

 For Smith this was a very positive thing, as he felt strongly that more time for writing would be important to the band’s development.
 But Maiden’s songwriting had always been swift, and with the longest ever gap between albums to that point most of the band was extra geared up to get going.